-The advantage of the under-slung propane tank is that is frees up precious living space inside the vehicle.
+The advantage of the under-slung propane tank is that it frees up precious living space inside the vehicle.
 The downside is that you might lose some ground clearance in that location which is not ideal if you will be off-roading.
-When GoWesty are building a vehicle for off-roading they typically remove the under-slung tank and we thought twice about adding one ourselves.
-However, for long distance travelers like us an under-slung tank is ideal because we don’t need to worry about exchanging tanks as we travel to different countries and we can find fill up locations at many standard AutoGas fuel stations.
+When GoWesty is building a vehicle for off-roading they typically remove the under-slung tank and we thought twice about adding one ourselves.
+However, for long-distance travelers like us an under-slung tank is ideal because we don’t need to worry about exchanging tanks as we travel to different countries and we can find fill-up locations at many standard AutoGas fuel stations.
 It also lasts a very long time which helps us make it through regions where propane isn’t available.
-We use the myLPG.eu app for finding this locations in Europe.
-If you are traveling through Europe and you intend to fill your propane tanks then you will need to have an gas adapter kit for this purpose.
+We use the myLPG.eu app for finding this location in Europe.
+If you are traveling through Europe and you intend to fill your propane tanks then you will need to have a gas adapter kit for this purpose.

 Propane Cylinder Wireless Level